 Adults also suffer from dog bites.
 In addition to physical injuries such as abrasions, puncture wounds, lacerations, tissue loss, crush injuries, fractures, sprains, strains, disfigurements and infections, dog bites can cause emotional distress, including Post Traumatic Stress Disorder, traumas, and phobias, such as the fear of dogs.

-What to do if a dog bites you
+What to do if a dog or other animal bites you

 You should not try to pull away or hit the dog, since it may clamp-on tighter.
 Try to find an object nearby that you can insert into the dog’s mouth.
 This may induce a gag reflex causing the dog to let go.